YellowGreg/Discord-Bot-Lua-Obfuscator/README.md

 # NOTE!!
-- This does work and i have tested it, its just that you have not download package.
+- This code does work and I have tested it successfully.

 # Info
 - Change the `.env.example` to `.env` and add your discord token